mongodb/docs/mongodb/source/administration/monitoring.rst

 performance can be impacted as requests and operations wait for the lock.
 To determine if this effects your database, begin by checking the data conveyed in the :ref:`globalLock` section of the :command:`serverStatus` response.
-If :status:`globalLock.currentQueue.total` is consistently high, then there are probably a large number of requests waiting for a lock.
+If :mongodb:status:`globalLock.currentQueue.total` is consistently high, then there are probably a large number of requests waiting for a lock.
 This indicates a possible concurrency issue that might effect performance.

-If :status:`globalLock.toalTime` is high in context of :status:`uptime` then the database has existed in a lock state for a significant amount of time.
-If :status:`globalLock.ratio` is also high, MongoDB has likely been processing a large number of long running queries.
+If :mongodb:status:`globalLock.toalTime` is high in context of :mongodb:status:`uptime` then the database has existed in a lock state for a significant amount of time.
+If :mongodb:status:`globalLock.ratio` is also high, MongoDB has likely been processing a large number of long running queries.
 Long queries are often the result of a number of
 factors: ineffective use of indexes resulting from non-optimal schema design, query structure, or configuration; or insufficient RAM resulting in :ref:`page faults <administration-monitoring-page-faults>`